happner/tracey/Readme.md

 ```
 ##TODO

-- sort out where the metrics go with new benchmarket, as a plugin
 - create a non-docker version of the runner for ARM devices
 - issue with permissions on git clone, can only run the service as sudo?
 - have token ENV variables check on startup TRACEY_TOKEN
-- have tracey db and app on separate server, as happner-2 instance, for auth, webpage, events and analytics
-- tracey just runs a happner-2 client - and pushes data to tracey app (no noise)
 - have job folder in structure tracey_job_folder/[owner]/[repo]/[branch]/[run_id]
 - store the context with the metrics in tracey_job_folder/[owner]/[repo]/[branch]/[run_id]

 ## License